calliope-project/calliope/docs/running.md

 ## Generating scripts for many model runs

 Scripts to simplify the creation and execution of a large number of Calliope model runs are generated with the `calliope generate_runs` command-line tool.
-More detail on this is available in the section [Generating scripts to repeatedly run variations of a model][generating-scripts-to-repeatedly-run-variations-of-a-model].
+More detail on this is available in the [advanced features section](advanced/scripts.md).

 ## Improving solution times